 Sustainability

 As a family-owned company, we feel the urgency to contribute to a sustainable and bright future for our kids and grandkids.
-Here’s what we’ve done at Franklin Foods for climate protection while recognizing there is still so much to be done:
+Sustainability is at the heart of everything that we do.
+We participate in numerous programs and initiatives that underscore our commitment to sustainability.

 Franklin Foods has proudly adopted the U.S. Dairy Stewardship Commitment, affirming to our customers, our consumers and the global marketplace Franklin Foods pledge to responsible dairy production as we nourish the communities we serve.
 For more information about the U.S. Dairy Stewardship Commitment, go to: commitment.usdairy.com.